 The work from home norm could shift what benefits and perks become more desirable for employees.
 Discounts and savings on green energy tariffs or with mobile and broadband providers could perhaps become more important to employees if they are responsible for higher usage costs due to working from home.

 Every choice we make has an environmental impact and sometimes it’s very difficult to make the right choice because there are always positives and negatives.

 Yet collectively, if we individually adopt the most sustainable work practices we can, we can make a significant impact on the health of the planet.

-To read the full article in The Homeworker magazine as well as the entire issue dedicated to sustainability, subscribe to get each quarterly issue dedicated to helping you work from home better.
+To read the full article in The Homeworker magazine as well as the entire issue dedicated to sustainability, subscribe to get each quarterly issue and all the back issues.
+The Homeworker is dedicated to helping you work from home better.